1962 African Cup of Nations qualification: Summary

-The 6 nations were paired 2-by-2 and played knock-out matches home-and-away.
+The 6 nations that entered the draw were paired 2-by-2 and played knock-out matches home-and-away.
 The 3 winners would then advance to the second round and pair off again to play home-and-away matches.
 The winners of these pairings would qualify for the finals.
 Qualifying took place between April 8, 1961, and December 10, 1961.